Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

 We summarize the classifications and corresponding root phases.
-For crystalline TSC with spinless fermions, we summarize all possible block-states as: \begin{enumerate}[1.] \item 2D block $\sigma$: 2D $(p+ip)$-SC; \item 1D block $\tau$: Majorana chain and 1D $\mathbb{Z}_6$ fSPT phase. \end{enumerate} 2D block-state is obstructed because it leaves a chiral 1D mode at $\mu$; Majorana chain decoration on $\tau$ is trivialized by anomalous $(p+ip)$-SC on the top surface of the open lattice \cite{rotation}; 1D $\mathbb{Z}_6$ fSPT phase decoration on $\tau$ is trivialized by 2D ``Majorana'' bubble construction on each $\sigma$.
+For crystalline TSC with spinless fermions, we summarize all possible block states as: \begin{enumerate}[1.] \item 2D block $\sigma$: 2D $(p+ip)$-SC; \item 1D block $\tau$: Majorana chain and 1D $\mathbb{Z}_6$ fSPT phase. \end{enumerate} 2D block state is obstructed because it leaves a chiral 1D mode at $\mu$; Majorana chain decoration on $\tau$ is trivialized by anomalous $(p+ip)$-SC on the top surface of the open lattice \cite{rotation}; 1D $\mathbb{Z}_6$ fSPT phase decoration on $\tau$ is trivialized by 2D ``Majorana'' bubble construction on each $\sigma$.
 Hence the ultimate classifications are trivial.

-For crystalline TSC with spin-1/2 fermions, the only possible block-state is 2D $(p+ip)$-SC on each $\sigma$ which is obstructed.
+For crystalline TSC with spin-1/2 fermions, the only possible block state is 2D $(p+ip)$-SC on each $\sigma$ which is obstructed.
 Hence the corresponding classification is trivial.

 For crystalline TI, similar to the $C_2$-symmetric case, we argue that the spin of fermions is irrelevant.
-All possible block-states are located at 2D block $\sigma$: Chern insulator and Kitaev's $E_8$ state, and all of them are obstructed because of the violation of the non-chirality on $\tau$.
+All possible block states are located at 2D block $\sigma$: Chern insulator and Kitaev's $E_8$ state, and all of them are obstructed because of the violation of the non-chirality on $\tau$.
 Hence the ultimate classification is trivial.